liz3158/liz3158/README.md

 # Hello, I'm Liz 👋

 Welcome to my GitHub!
-I'm a passionate developer, **AI enthusiast**, and like to learn new things.
+I'm a passionate developer, and like to learn new things.
 Here you’ll find my latest projects, research, and contributions.

 ---